 On the other hand, the performance and availability of these systems relies on the voluntary participation of their users, and so they may be highly variable and unpredictable, which results in a large proportion of the participants (20 to 40% of Napster and almost 70% of Gnutella peers) share few or no files [14].
-This phenomenon is known as free-loading: peers that consume more resources than they contribute.
+This phenomenon is known as freeloading: peers that consume more resources than they contribute.
 One of the reasons for this problem is that those users, called free-riders, benefit largely from contributions of other users but reduce the system performance for contributing users.
 And self-interested behavior of the peers had no taken into account at the design stage.
 In fact, the P2P system's users act rationally trying to maximize the benefits obtained from using the system's shared resources.
 Therefore, it will be necessary to find mechanisms that provide incentives and encourage cooperative behavior between the peers.

 Particle Swarm Optimization (PSO) algorithm is inspired by social behavior patterns of organisms that live and interact within large groups.
-In particular, PSO incorporates swarming behaviors observed in flocks of birds, schools of fish, or swarms of bees, and even human social behavior, from which the Swarm Intelligence (SI) paradigm has emerged [15].
-It could be implemented and applied to solve various function optimization problems, or the problems that can be transformed to function optimization problems.
-As an algorithm, the main strength of PSO is its fast convergence, which compares favorably with many global optimization algorithms [16].
-In this chapter, we explore the neighbor-selection problem based PSO for P2P Networks.
-We introduce the crossover neighborhood organization mechanism from the social networks to improve the swarm algorithm, which results in more mutual trust, mutual benefit, equality and cooperation among the participants.
+In particular, PSO incorporates swarming behaviors observed in flocks of birds, schools of fish, or swarms of bees, and even human social behavior, from which the Swarm Intelligence (SI) paradigm [15] has emerged [16].
+It could be implemented and applied to solve

-This chapter is organized as follows.
-We introduce the problem and formulate the objective in Section 3.
-Our approach based on particle swarm algorithm is presented in Section 4.
-In this section, the issues about the algorithm design, dynamic chaotic characteristics, and convergence theoretical analysis are also discussed.
-In Section 5, experiment results and discussions are provided in detail, followed by some conclusions in Section 6.
+This paper is organized as follows.
+We introduce the problem and formulate the objective in Sect.
+3. Our approach based on particle swarm algorithm is presented in Sect.
+4. In this section, the issues about the algorithm design, dynamic chaotic characteristics, and convergence theoretical analysis are also discussed.
+In Sect.
+5, experiment results and discussions are provided in detail, followed by some conclusions in Sect.
+6.

-2 Related Research Work
+2 Related research work

 P2P comprises peers and the connections between these peers.
 A common difficulty in the current P2P systems is caused by the dynamic membership of peer hosts.
-This results in a constant reorganization of the overlay topology [17, 18, 19, 20].
+This results in a constant reorganization of the overlay topology [1, 18-21].
 As the size of distributed systems keeps growing, no entity has a global knowledge of the system.
-As much as this property is essential to ensure the scalability, monitoring the system under such circumstances is a complex task [21].
-Meo and Milan [22] investigated the design of content management at the nodes.
+As much as this property is essential to ensure the scalability, monitoring the system under such circumstances is a complex task [22].
+Meo and Milan [23] investigated the design of content management at the nodes.
 They proposed criteria for the QoS design of content management policies.
 And they evaluated its performance by an analytical model based on a Markovian approach.
 In the application system, finding the desired resource and constructing the efficient topology are the critical issues in peer-to-peer networks.
-Risson and Moors [23] surveyed the search methods about finding the resource in the recent research towards robust peer-to-peer networks.
-In this chapter, we pay more attentions on peer selection, since it offers a unique opportunity for P2P networks to tackle both the free-riding and the quality-of-service (QoS) challenges [24].
+Risson and Moors [24] surveyed the search methods about finding the resource in the recent research towards robust peer-to-peer networks.
+In this paper, we pay more attentions on peer selection, since it offers a unique opportunity for P2P networks to tackle both the free-riding and the quality-of-service (QoS) challenges [25].